openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_reference_term_type.md

 * Concept reference terms represent terms within external vocabularies (typically standardized terminologies like SNOMED, ICD, LOINC, etc.).
 OpenMRS concept can be mapped to these reference terms through [concept mappings](concept_mapping.md).

+* For example, the concept `left Lung` can be mapped to an external concept `lower lobe of Lung` using a concept mapping `BROADER-THAN`.

 ## Available operations.
 1. [List concept reference terms](#list-concept-reference-terms)
 2. [Create a concept reference term](#create-a-concept-reference-term)